 1.3.
 MAC reserves the right to review and change any of the Terms by updating this page at any time at its own discretion.
 Any changes to the Terms take immediate effect from the date of their publication.

 2.1.
-MAC endeavours to take reasonable care in preparing and maintaining training, industry and regulatory information on this Website, to the best of its professional ability and in accordance with the Code requirements.
-Users are encouraged to read and understand their obligations under the Code and not to rely solely on the information provided by MAC.
+MAC endeavours to take reasonable care in preparing and maintaining training, industry and regulatory information on this Website to the best of its professional ability.
+Users are encouraged to read and understand their obligations under relevant legislation and not to rely solely on the information provided by MAC.
 We do not warrant the accuracy, reliability, adequacy or completeness of any of the website content (the “Content”).

 2.2.
 You acknowledge and accept that the Content may include technical inaccuracies and typographical errors.
 The Content is subject to change at any time without notice and may not be up to date or accurate upon viewing.

 2.3.
-To the extent permitted by law, including the Competition and Consumer Act 2010 (Cth), MAC disclaims all liability for loss directly or indirectly arising form you use of or reliance on the Website and the Content.
+To the extent permitted by law, including the Competition and Consumer Act 2010 (Cth), MAC disclaims all liability for loss directly or indirectly arising from your use of or reliance on the Website and the Content.

 3.1.
 In order to access the Services, you must first register as a user of the website.
 As part of the registration process, or a part of your continued use of the Services, you are required to provide personal and business information which includes (but is not limited too):

 e) contact number;

 g) a mailing address; and